sp33d/webapp/server/tk103/README.md

 2. <code>LOGIN</code>: Data from a Login/Enrolment request packet.
 3. <code>ALARM:x</code>: Data from a alarm packet, where x after colon(:) represents the respective alarm type as per the TK103 protocol.

+#Usage
+1. Configure the settings in conf.py
+2. Start the server as:
+    ./server.py start
+3. Stop the server as:
+    ./server.py stop

+Note: To monitor the server activity you may check tk103.log file.

 #To do
 1. Handle the other msgs